 Mean score of companies in the Furniture Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Lifeline Foods's score of 21 is higher than 53% of the industry.
+Lifeline Foods's score of 21 is lower than 61% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Lifeline Foods, headquartered in the United States, has set ambitious climate commitments aimed at significantly reducing its greenhouse gas emissions.
-Although specific emissions data for the most recent year is not available, the company has established a target to reduce its Scope 1 and Scope 2 emissions by 42% by 2030, using 2022 as the base year.
-This commitment aligns with the Science Based Targets initiative (SBTi) and is designed to support the global goal of limiting temperature rise to 1.5°C. Lifeline Foods is also focused on measuring and reducing its Scope 3 emissions, which encompass indirect emissions from its value chain.
-The targets set by the company reflect a strong commitment to sustainability and responsible environmental stewardship within the food production sector.
-As a small to medium-sized enterprise (SME), Lifeline Foods is leveraging streamlined validation routes to ensure its targets are both achievable and impactful.
+Although specific emissions data for the most recent year is not available, the company has established targets through the Science Based Targets initiative (SBTi).
+Lifeline Foods commits to reducing its Scope 1 and Scope 2 emissions by 42% by the year 2030, using 2022 as the baseline year.
+This target is aligned with the necessary reductions to limit global warming to 1.5°C. Additionally, Lifeline Foods plans to measure and address its Scope 3 emissions, which encompass indirect emissions from its value chain.
+The commitment reflects a proactive approach to climate action, particularly for a small to medium-sized enterprise (SME) in the food production sector.
+The targets have been validated through a streamlined process designed for SMEs, ensuring that they are both credible and achievable.
+Overall, Lifeline Foods is taking significant steps towards sustainability, demonstrating a commitment to reducing its carbon footprint and contributing to global climate goals.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.